ThirupathiReddyCh/ADF-RatingWidget/README.md

 You can install an ADF application using [ADF Documentation](https://community.alfresco.com/docs/DOC-4595-getting-started-with-alfresco-application-development-framework).

 ### Step 1 :
- Create a folder /components/rating in components package. add the following files in rating folder:
+ Create a folder *rating* in ..app//components/rating package. add the following files in rating folder:

  * rating.component.ts
  * rating.component.css